 Gov. Chris Christie was sworn in as governor of New Jersey on Tuesday, just as a scandal-driven media storm—and a snowstorm—were burying the state.

 The Republican governor’s first term saw him transformed from a young, tough-on-corruption prosecutor into a nationally regarded leader with 2016 potential.
 He led a hands-on recovery after Hurricane Sandy, and his approval ratings sky rocketed.
-Pollsters and pundits alike tossed his name around for 2016, pairing him against Hillary Clinton.
+Pollsters and pundits alike tossed his name around for 2016, pitting him against Hillary Clinton.
 November brought along his re-election and he won handily, earning the votes of 60% of New Jersey.

 His second inauguration should have been a victory lap, the red-letter event for a governor many think has 2016 aspirations.